Question: What exactly is "Staging" a house?

 Answer: "Staging" is a proven technique to ensure that your house sells quickly for top dollar.
 Staging is neither interior design nor redecorating but rather almost an art form to present your house to all potential buyers in the best light possible.
 Statistically, staged homes can be demonstrated to sell for a 6.9% higher price with about a 50% less marketing time than non-staged houses.

-As an accredited Property Image Consultant™, we include those services in our marketing plan as a FREE, VALUE-ADDED service to you.
+As an Accredited Property Image Consultant™ (APIC), we include staging services in our marketing plan as a FREE, VALUE-ADDED service to you.

 Following are some examples of what how staging can improve the way a house shows to potential buyers.

 Kitchen 'Before' Staging Kitchen 'After' Staging

 Dining Room 'Before' Staging Dining Room 'After' Staging